Panikos/Protocol2USDMv3/README.md

 - **Header-Aware Dual Extraction**: The header structure is first analysed visually.
 A *machine-readable* JSON object (`headerHints`) containing timepoints and activity-group metadata is then injected into *both* the vision and text LLM prompts, boosting accuracy while preventing ID hallucination.
 - **Terminology Validation**: Ensures that extracted activities and other coded values align with controlled terminologies (e.g., NCI EVS), enhancing semantic interoperability and compliance.
 - **Header-Driven Enrichment & Validation**: Post-processing now uses the same header structure to auto-fill missing `activityGroupId`s and group memberships, followed by an explicit validation/repair pass (`soa_validate_header.py`).
+- **Extended USDM 4.0 SoA Representation**: The final reconciled SoA exposes both the simple `activityTimepoints` matrix *and* a USDM 4.0 `ScheduleTimeline` with `ScheduledActivityInstance` objects derived from it, enabling consumers to use either representation without data loss.
+- **Rich Provenance Tracking**: Every entity (activities, planned timepoints, encounters, activity groups) and each activity–timepoint cell is tagged with its source (`text`, `vision`, or `both`) in a separate provenance file, while the main SoA JSON remains pure USDM Wrapper-Input.
+- **LLM-Assisted Activity Grouping**: When header-driven row groups are missing or incomplete, an optional LLM pass infers clinically meaningful `ActivityGroup`s (e.g., Safety, Cognitive/Efficacy) and assigns `activityGroupId`s, with all inferred groups clearly marked in provenance.
 - **Template-Based Prompts**: Centralized YAML-based prompt templates for easy maintenance and version control.
 - **Modular & Extensible**: All steps are modular scripts, easily customizable for your workflow.